trevorjamesmartin/my-neovim/README.md

 based on [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim)

-a place to store my config whilst learning neovim...

 the original goal was to break up the kickstart config for easier consumption

 some additional plugins to help along the journey,